Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-expboard/README.md

 * WARN if any board's running status is not "Normal", "Running" or "Online", unless it reports an outright failure.
 * CRIT if any board reports health status "Faulty", "No Input", "Invalid" or "Offline".
 * CRIT if any board's running status reports a failure ("Not running", "Sleep in High Temperature", "Offline", "Invalid", "Migration fault", "Error/Faulty", "To be synchronized", "Power-on failed", "Abnormal" or "Rollback failure").
-* `--match` limits the check to the boards whose identifier, location or name matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).
+* `--match` limits the check to the boards whose identifier or location matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).
 * UNKNOWN on invalid API responses or responses with error codes.
 * `--always-ok` suppresses all alerts and always returns OK.